-We want children to become familiar with the importance of public open spaces for the quality of life through experience in their local environment.
+We want children to become familiar with the

+importance of public open spaces for the quality of life through experience in their local environment.
 We would like them to learn that open spaces enable and invite people to exercise and socialize, and thus have a positive impact on their health, well-being, strengthening of social contact, and attachment of people to their living environment.
 Workshops also present mitigation effects of green spaces on climate changes through positive effects on temperature, quality of air, drainage and retention of rainwater.
 Designed public open spaces, cycling networks, footpaths and pedestrian areas also promote sustainable mobility and a sustainable lifestyle.
 We want to present quality aspects such as careful, inclusive planning and design of open spaces, tidiness, maintainability and accessibility for all (design for all).
-Sustainable space also meets diverse wishes and needs of different user groups (children, adolescents, adults, the elderly, persons with physical and sensory disabilities), responds to the characteristics of the surrounding context and thoughtfully placed and interconnected activities according to the utility and other characteristics (noise, lighting, etc).
-Children can use this kind of knowledge in an inductive way, and pass it from urban landscape to open landscape where, in addition to individual users meets the different uses and sectorial policies (forestry,
+Sustainable space also meets diverse wishes and needs of different user groups (children, adolescents, adults, the elderly, persons with physical and sensory disabilities), responds to the characteristics of the surrounding thoughtfully context and placed interconnected activities according to the utility and other characteristics (noise, lighting, etc).
+Children can use this kind of knowledge in an inductive way, and pass it from urban landscape to open landscape where, in addition to individual users meets the different uses and sectorial policies (forestry, agriculture, water, transport, regional, town planning, tourist and recreation etc.).